-The School of Biological and Population Health Sciences comprises the fields of Kinesiology, Nutrition, and the Public Health disciplines of Biostatistics, Epidemiology, International Health, and Environmental and Occupational Health.
+The School of Biological and Population Health Sciences comprises the fields of Kinesiology, Nutrition, and the Public Health disciplines of Biostatistics, Epidemiology, Global Health, and Environmental and Occupational Health.
 These disciplinary approaches link individual biology and behavior to population and environmental health to better understand how environmental and behavioral factors, including food and nutrition, physical activity, water, pollution, carcinogens, biohazards, etc., influence the development and progression of biological disease.
 Applying the quantitative methods of epidemiology and biostatistics allows better understanding of the causes of population-level disease as well as methods of intervention and prevention.